Colack/Beans/Generation/README.md

-# Generation Checking for Beans
+# Generation
+Build and Version checking for beans projects